Quant Foundation Series

-Who Should Take This Course and Why
+Who Should Take These Courses and Why

 For those who want a refresher, the Financial Mathematics Program offers a Quant Foundation Series (previously called Prep Course) that covers mathematical concepts required for coursework in the Master of Science in Financial Mathematics (MSFM) program, and required of applicants to the program.
 More generally, the Quant Foundation Series is targeted at students interested in taking a Master level course in quantitative finance or financial engineering.
 Finance and non-finance industry professionals who would like a refresher course in mathematics are also welcome to register for this course.